 Board of Trustees Ends

+6. East Shore social and earth justice activism provides an opportunity to publicly live out our UU principles.
 In fidelity to these principles, we will measure outcomes each fiscal year to ensure the resources of our community are being leveraged most effectively.

 7. By 2019, we will develop a plan to reduce the environmental impact of our facilities and membership activities.
 We will also have plans for Emergency Preparedness.